 If TestDisk isn’t right for you, here are some alternatives I recommend.

-R-Studio is another advanced tool capable of recovering files and partitions and effective in a range of data loss scenarios.
+R-Studio is another advanced tool capable of recovering files and partitions and is effective in a range of data loss scenarios.
 It’s suitable for data recovery professionals and is available for both Windows and Mac.

 Data Recovery makes data recovery simple by offering an easy-to-use wizard that will scan your drive quickly for lost files.
 It’s available for both Windows and Mac.